-- Created a real-time Boat Launch Sequence system using a combination of Google Form, sheets and local page to collect and display the launching sequence as it is being edited for timely access by waiting members.
+- Created a real-time Boat Launch Sequence system using a combination of Google Form, sheets and local pages to collect and display the launching sequence as it is being edited for timely access by members.

 - Rewrote the entire server side automated system that compresses and sends database and other critical file backups (like the race results) to an offsite email account for safekeeping.

 - Created a web server based script to protect files with specific extensions (like PDF) in a ‘protected’ folder from being accessed when not referenced by an NSC page.
 In particular, this protects the Parking Permits from non-member access.

 - Updated the server to PHP 7.3, and converted obsolete functions in home-grown PHP scripts.